Multiple measurements on an uncollapsed entangled two-photon state: Abstract

 \section{Abstract}

-The relativity of simultaneity together with definition of a quan\-tum state's collapse \cite{Susskind2014quantum,Griffiths2004introduction,Wechsler2021quantum} result into experimental situations, where a multiple measurements can be taken on an uncollapsed quantum state.
-A quantum state's collapse space-time distribution is shown in a reference frame of a detector measuring the quantum system and in a reference frame moving relative to the detector.
-From their inspection follows, that under certain conditions, multiple measurements are allowed on the same uncollapsed quantum state.
-An application of the developed approach is shown on measurement of photon-pair state entangled in polarizations and energy.
-I derive conditions, under which two mea\-sure\-ments can be taken on the uncollapsed photon-pair state.
-From allowance of multiple measurements on the same uncollapsed state follow serious consequences.
+The relativity of simultaneity together with the definition of a quan\-tum state collapse \cite{Susskind2014quantum,Griffiths2004introduction,Wechsler2021quantum} result into experimental situations, where multiple measurements can be taken on an uncollapsed quantum state.
+The quantum state's collapse is defined to be instantaneous in a rest inertial frame of a detector performing measurements on the quantum system.
+The definition is consistent with Copenhagen interpretation and in agreement with all measurements performed with detectors at rest in arbitrary Lorentz (laboratory) frame.
+From the introduced collapse model follows, that under certain conditions, multiple measurements are allowed on the same uncollapsed quantum state.
+An application of the developed approach is shown on measurement of photon-pair state entangled in polarization and energy.
+Conditions, under which two mea\-sure\-ments can be taken on the uncollapsed photon-pair state, are derived.
+Serious consequences follow from allowance of multiple measurements on the same uncollapsed state.
 For example, the mea\-sure\-ments taken by both detectors in this situation are uncorrelated.
-Moreover, all the conservation laws could be violated in individual measurements, but not in mean value.
+Moreover, all the conservation laws could be violated in individual measurements, but not in mean values.
 This statement is proved on the two-photon state entangled in energy.
 This is in contradiction with experimental results observed by the detectors in rest relative to each other.
-If experimental results of the proposed experiment disagree with the predictions -- results measured on the quantum state are correlated, new space-time dis\-tri\-bu\-tion of the quantum state's collapse, different from the Copenhagen in\-ter\-pre\-ta\-tion, has to be proposed \cite{Ohanian2017} for proper solution of this situation.
+It is shown, that the property of measuring uncorrelated results with detectors in relative movement is related solely to the proposed collapse model.
+The remaining collapse models -- Preferred Lorentz frame, Aharonov-Albert and Hellwig-Kraus are examined and discussed with respect to the designed experiment, which involves space-like separated measurements.